-Tucked away behind Lake St. E in a quiet residential neighborhood lies Brackett Park and recreation center, a quintessential urban escape with a variety of amenities and activities to entertain the entire family.
+Tucked away behind Lake St. E in a quiet residential neighborhood lies Brackett Park and recreation center, an urban escape with a variety of amenities and activities to entertain the entire family.

 Visitors enjoy what nature has to offer by taking a stroll on the walking paths, reading a book beneath a canopy of trees and having a picnic with family and friends.
 Activities include kickball, softball, baseball, basketball, tennis and an outdoor skate park.

 The signature landmark is the 35 ft.
 Return Journey sculpture.
 Originally installed in 1962, the Brackett Rocket was a children’s climbing structure symbolic of the entrance of the United States into the “space race.”
 The Rocket was partially closed in the late 1990s because it no longer met safety standards.
 In 2004 it was removed as part of park renovation.